Pressure Canning Green Beans at Home

 That is a lot of beans, friends.
 In the picture above, that’s one single pound of Romano green beans.

-How do I figure out how many quarts of beans to put up?
+How do I figure out how many quarts of beans to can?

 Start by working backwards.
-If you regularly eat green beans, try to figure out how often you eat them (i.e. weekly, a couple times a month, daily, etc).
-Based on that, figure out how many bags or cans you eat in a week.
-Then multiple that by the number of weeks you’d like to be able to “shop” from your food storage.
+If you regularly eat green beans, figure out how often you eat them (i.e. weekly, a couple times a month, daily, etc).
+Also note how many beans your household consumes each time – that number will be the ‘serving’.

-Based on our usual habits, I knew that my husband and I generally eat a two pound bag of green beans per week, so I assumed we’d want a quart of beans per week over the winter.
-We plan to put in early spring vegetables and eat those instead of relying on either canned or purchased vegetables, so I figured we would need canned beans from September through early April.
+My husband and I generally eat a two pound bag of green beans per week.
+Based on that, I knew we’d need a quart of beans per week over the winter, about 20 weeks.
 That’s (very) roughly 25-30 quarts of green beans.

-Well.
-I couldn’t quite see buying 60 pounds of green beans all at once and I wasn’t sure I’d be able to get enough canning jars (I’m writing this in 2020 when canning supplies are super scarce due to Covid-19).
+I couldn’t quite see buying 60 pounds of green beans all at once.
 So I decided to aim for about half of that.
 Which is still a LOT of beans.
 As noted above, the larger size meant I ended up with double the quarts.